causalMedAnalysis/pathwimp/README.md

 - Separate path-specific effects operating through each of the `K` mediators, net of the mediators that precede them in causal order.

 If only a single mediator is specified, `pathwimp` reverts to estimates of conventional natural direct and indirect effects through a univariate mediator.

+`pathwimp` allows sampling weights via the `sampwts` option, but it does not internally rescale them for use with the bootstrap.
+If using weights from a complex sample design that require rescaling to produce valid boostrap estimates, the user must be sure to appropriately specify the `strata`, `cluster`, and `size` options from the `bootstrap` command so that Nc-1 clusters are sampled within from each stratum, where Nc denotes the number of clusters per stratum.
+Failure to properly adjust the bootstrap sampling to account for a complex sample design that requires weighting could lead to invalid inferential statistics.

 ## Examples